Kate Van Buskirk: Early international competition

 In March 2005, Van Buskirk went to the IAAF World Cross Country Championships, held in Le Mans, France.
 She finished in the top half, at 57th place, despite hot and humid conditions.
 This was the second highest Canadian finish at the event.

 Van Buskirk graduated from Turner Fenton Secondary School in June 2005 with honours at the Academic level of study, but returned for a fifth year.

 In 2005, Van Buskirk won her category of the McQuaid Invitational, a race for high school athletes, held in Rochester, New York.
 At the event Van Buskirk set a meet record.
 Later, Van Buskirk won the Ontario Federation of School Athletic Associations (OFSAA) championship for her category.
 Next Van Buskirk won the Ontario Track and Field Association (OTFA) junior championship.
 She placed fifth in the 800 metres at the Pan American Junior Track and Field Championships, held in Windsor, Ontario, in August.

 In December 2005, Van Buskirk won the Canadian junior championship, held in Vancouver, British Columbia.
 She ran the 5000-metre distance in 16:38, three seconds faster than Anita Campbell of Abbotsford, British Columbia, a runner at University of Washington.

 In May 2005, Van Buskirk set the current ROPSSAA record for girls open steeplechase, at 5:12.00.

 The Canadian junior title qualified her for the NACAC Cross Country Championships (North America, Central America and Caribbean Athletic Association) in Florida, to be held March 2006.
 Van Buskirk told The Brampton Guardian "I really don't know what to expect (at NACAC) because I've never been there."
 Because of this win, Athletics Canada chose her for the 2006 World Cross Country Championships in Fukuoka, Japan, to be held in April.
 Van Buskirk told the Guardian that she'd "like to be top 30 and the top Canadian" at the Worlds.
 Cramps, late in the race, hampered her result to 45th place.

 As of 2006, Van Buskirk trained 12 to 16 km daily, with long runs of 18 km.
 She trains at the Mississauga Track Club, under her coach/father Jim Van Buskirk, as well as training with the Toronto Olympic Club and coach Eddie Raposo.

 Kate won gold medal at 2006 NACAC Cross Country Championships (North America, Central America and the Caribbean).

 University competition

 Van Buskirk accepted an athletics scholarship for Duke University, beginning in fall 2006.

 She placed third in the 800 at an Atlantic Coast Conference race in April 2007.

 She placed second in the mile at the NCAA Indoor Track & Field Championships in 2011.

 Kate finished 10th in the final Athletics at the 2011 Summer Universiade – Women's 1500 metres.

 Career competition

 Kate place 6th in the 1500 metres semifinal 14th IAAF World Championships in Athletics.
 Kate's 4:07.36 was a personal best time 2013 World Championships in Athletics – Women's 1500 metres.

 Kate earned bronze medal Athletics at the 2014 Commonwealth Games – Women's 1500 metres.
+She was named Canadian Running Female Runner of the Year that year.